Updated: March 23, 2014

 Current Flooding and Spring Flood Potential

-No flooding is occurring as of March 5, 2014, however recent cold has caused ice jamming on many rivers to bring stages to elevated levels.
+No flooding is occurring as of March 23, 2014.
 To obtain the latest watches, warnings, statements, and advisories at any time, go to: http://www.crh.noaa.gov/hazards/lbf.

 At this time, chances for flooding over the next several months due to snowmelt is low.
 However, if further significant snow occurs yet this season the potential for flooding due to snowmelt may change, primarily in small creeks and streams.
-The flood potential due to ice jams is above average as cold temperatures have cause ice to reform on many area rivers and ice jamming has caused elevated stages in many areas.
-As warm temperatures return and the ice breaks up, further ice jam flooding is possible.
+The potential for ice jam flooding is low as all rivers are ice free and the likelihood of additional arctic outbreaks is low as the spring season approaches.
 The potential for flooding from reservoir releases is around average.
 This potential will vary based on the amount of water that is released due to downstream demands later this spring and summer.
 The potential for rainfall induced flash flooding is not quantifiable, as this type of flooding is most likely to occur during the spring and summer months.

 Rivers and streams in the Republican River basin are running well below average, with readings of less than 10 percent of normal.
 The remainder of rivers and streams across western and north central Nebraska are observing near or above average streamflows.
 The rivers and streams with the higher flows are primarily due to increased runoff from recently melted snow and ice, however many are being impacted by ice at the current time.
 Below is a map showing how the current streamflow compares to historical streamflows with blue colors signifying above normal conditions, green colors meaning near normal, and oranges and reds being below normal.
 Click on the image to go to the USGS webpage for specifics on streamflow in your area.